Colonel-Sandvich/trpc-vue-query/README.md

 ## Why this package?

 If you're using @tanstack/vue-query then you might know that working with query keys and query functions can sometimes become cumbersome.
-The creator of Tanstack Query, TkDodo, has said that ["Separating QueryKey from QueryFunction was a mistake"](https://tkdodo.eu/blog/the-query-options-api#query-factories).
+A lead maintainer of Tanstack Query, TkDodo, has said that ["Separating QueryKey from QueryFunction was a mistake"](https://tkdodo.eu/blog/the-query-options-api#query-factories).

 So this package tightly couples your keys and functions leading to brilliant DX :rocket: